milospjanic/HCASMCeQTLviewer/README.md

 ...
 </pre>

+Pdf outputs are combind box/dot plots with rsID and rsID genotypes on x-axis and GENE normalized expression levels on y-axis (reads per million mapped).
 To run the script create the file named **genes** containing the GENE name, and provide it as first argument.
-Secind and third arguments should be SNP and chromosome on which the SNP is located.
+Second and third arguments should be SNP and chromosome on which the SNP is located.

 <pre>
 cat gene